 Mental evaluation sought for school traffic shooting suspect

 MONTGOMERY, Ala.
-(AP) — Prosecutors are seeking a mental evaluation for a man accused of opening fire during a traffic dispute with another father during a morning student drop-off at an Alabama elementary school.
+(AP) — Prosecutors are seeking a mental evaluation for a man accused of opening fire during a traffic dispute with another father during student drop-off at an Alabama elementary school.

 Court records show prosecutors requested a mental evaluation for 38-year-old Isaiah Johnson.
 Johnson was arrested Thursday and remains jailed on charges of discharging a firearm into an occupied vehicle.

 WSFA reports Johnson told a judge Friday that his wife died three weeks ago.
-Prosecutors wrote in a court filing that a friend of Johnson's had expressed concern for his mental stability.
+Prosecutors wrote in a court filing that a friend of Johnson's had expressed concern for his mental stability since his wife died.

-Police say Johnson opened fire after getting into an argument with another father during morning drop off at the Montgomery school.
-No one was injured during the shooting.
+Police said Johnson opened fire after getting into an argument Thursday morning with another father during morning drop off at Blount Elementary School in east Montgomery.
+No one was injured.

+The shooting occurred shortly before 7:30 a.m. that day as the first students were arriving for classes.

+Prosecutors said the incident "could have ended in tragedy for any one of the children attending school that morning."